rust-lang/book/src/ch07-05-separating-modules-into-different-files.md

 When modules get large, you might want to move their definitions to a separate file to make the code easier to navigate.

-For example, let’s start from the code in Listing 7-17 and extract modules into files instead of having all the modules defined in the crate root file.
+For example, let’s start from the code in Listing 7-17 that had multiple restaurant modules.
+We’ll extract modules into files instead of having all the modules defined in the crate root file.
 In this case, the crate root file is *src/lib.rs*, but this procedure also works with binary crates whose crate root file is *src/main.rs*.

 First, we’ll extract the `front_of_house` module to its own file.
 Remove the code inside the curly brackets for the `front_of_house` module, leaving only